-The panel received a report from the Director of Children's Service providing the panel with an update on the performance and implementation of the transformation programme that would deliver the Improvement Plan.
+The panel received a report from the Director of Children's Services providing the panel with an update on the performance and implementation of the transformation programme that would deliver the Improvement Plan.

 Elected Members welcomed the report and praised Officers for all the work they had done.
-They did raise a few questions on the local offer to care experienced people that went to Full Council.
+They did raise a few questions on the local offer to care experienced people.
 They wondered how they were going to expand it beyond the Council.
 Ms Matson said that their aspirations would be that it was adopted over the whole partnership and community.
-Interest has been raised since it has been communicated with the public and it has raised the public's awareness.
+Interest had been raised since it had been communicated with the public and it had raised the public's awareness.

 The panel also mentioned how well the fostering initiative had been doing.
-A panel member stated how they hoped Officers were prepared for the peer review in mid-January as they would hate for any hidden surprises.
+A panel member stated how they hoped Officers were prepared for the peer review in mid-January in order to avoid any hidden surprises.
 Members then asked for reassurance that the reduction in numbers of children leaving care was a good thing.

 Ms Matson explained that the main focus of the peer review was Corporate Parenting, and they were prepared for the focus to be on their most challenging areas.
-She also confirmed that there had been a significant reduction, but it was due to some naturally turning 18, some moving to legal permanence, and some have gone home where it was safe to do so.
-Officers confirmed that children don't leave without a care plan in place.
+She also confirmed that there had been a significant reduction, but it was due to some naturally turning 18, some moving to legal permanence, and some had gone home where it was safe to do so.
+Officers confirmed that children didn't leave without a care plan in place.